svaksha/Julia.jl/Programming-Paradigms.md

 + [julia-pattern-dispatch](https://github.com/toivoh/julia-pattern-dispatch) :: Support for method dispatch in Julia based on pattern matching.

 ## Multiple Dispatch
++ [WhereTraits.jl](https://github.com/schlichtanders/WhereTraits.jl) :: This package exports one powerful macro @traits with which you can extend Julia's where syntax.

 ###### Resources
 + [The Design Impact of Multiple Dispatch](http://nbviewer.jupyter.org/gist/StefanKarpinski/b8fe9dbb36c1427b9f22) presented by StefanKarpinski at Strange Loop on 19-Sep-2013.
 + [What are the advantages of multiple dispatch in Julia](https://www.quora.com/Julia-programming-language/What-are-the-advantages-of-multiple-dispatch)?